castorini/pyserini/README.md

 doc.raw()
 ```

-As you'd expected, `doc.id()` returns the docid, which is `LA071090-0047` in this case.
+As you'd expected, `doc.id()` returns the `docid`, which is `LA071090-0047` in this case.
 Finally, `doc.lucene_document()` returns the underlying Lucene `Document` (i.e., a Java object).
 With that, you get direct access to the complete Lucene API for manipulating documents.

-Every document has a docid, of type string, assigned by the collection it is part of.
+Every document has a `docid`, of type string, assigned by the collection it is part of.
-In addition, Lucene assigns each document a unique internal id (confusingly, Lucene also calls this the docid), which is an integer numbered sequentially starting from zero to one less than the number of documents in the index.
+In addition, Lucene assigns each document a unique internal id (confusingly, Lucene also calls this the `docid`), which is an integer numbered sequentially starting from zero to one less than the number of documents in the index.
 This can be a source of confusion but the meaning is usually clear from context.
-Where there is ambiguity, we refer to the external collection docid and Lucene's internal docid to be explicit.
+Where there is ambiguity, we refer to the external collection `docid` and Lucene's internal `docid` to be explicit.
 Programmatically, the two are distinguished by type: the first is a string and the second is an integer.

-As an important side note, Lucene's internal docids are _not_ stable across different index instances.
+As an important side note, Lucene's internal `docid`s are _not_ stable across different index instances.
-That is, in two different index instances of the same collection, Lucene is likely to have assigned different internal docids for the same document.
+That is, in two different index instances of the same collection, Lucene is likely to have assigned different internal `docid`s for the same document.
-This is because the internal docids are assigned based on document ingestion order; this will vary due to thread interleaving during indexing (which is usually performed on multiple threads).
+This is because the internal `docid`s are assigned based on document ingestion order; this will vary due to thread interleaving during indexing (which is usually performed on multiple threads).

-The `doc` method in `searcher` takes either a string (interpreted as an external collection docid) or an integer (interpreted as Lucene's internal docid) and returns the corresponding document.
+The `doc` method in `searcher` takes either a string (interpreted as an external collection `docid`) or an integer (interpreted as Lucene's internal `docid`) and returns the corresponding document.
-Thus, a simple way to iterate through all documents in the collection (and for example, print out its external collection docid) is as follows:
+Thus, a simple way to iterate through all documents in the collection (and for example, print out its external collection `docid`) is as follows:

 ```python
 for i in range(searcher.num_docs):